 You can get more plants out of propagating singular leaves, rather than whole stems.

-The process is quick and you should see progress within a few weeks.
+The process is fairly quick and you should see progress within a few weeks to a couple months.

 Cons of Propagating from Leaves